HuCaoFighting/SDPT/detection/README.md

-## [TPAMI22] Pyramid Pooling Transformer for Scene Understanding
+## [TITS24] SDPT: Semantic-Aware Dimension-Pooling Transformer for Image Segmentation

-This folder contains full training and test code for semantic segmentation.
+This folder contains full training and test code for object detection and instance segmentation.

 ### Requirements